 - Ebola, previously known as Ebola hemorrhagic fever, is a rare and deadly disease caused by infection with one of the Ebola virus strains (Zaire, Sudan, Bundibugyo, or Tai Forest virus). - Ebola viruses are found in several African countries.
 The first Ebola virus was discovered in 1976 near the Ebola River in what is now the Democratic Republic of the Congo.
-Since then, outbreaks have appeared sporadically in Africa. - Based on evidence and the nature of other similar viruses, researchers believe that Ebola virus is animal-borne, with bats being the most likely reservoir. - Ebola is spread through direct contact (through broken skin or unprotected mucous membranes [e.g., eyes, nose, mouth]) with a sick person's blood or body fluids, such as urine, saliva, feces, vomit, and semen.
-It is also spread through contact with contaminated objects (like syringes) or infected animals, for example, through processing of bushmeat. - The incubation period, from exposure to when signs or symptoms appear, ranges from 2 to 21 days, with an average of 8 to 10 days. - Genetic analysis of the virus indicates it is closely related to variants of Ebola virus (species Zaire ebolavirus) identified earlier in the Democratic Republic of the Congo and Gabon.
+Since then, outbreaks have appeared sporadically in Africa. - Based on evidence and the nature of other similar viruses, researchers believe that Ebola virus is animal-borne, with bats being the most likely reservoir. - The virus is spread through direct contact (through broken skin or unprotected mucous membranes in, for example, the eyes, nose, or mouth) with the blood or body fluids such as, but not limited to, feces, saliva, urine, vomit, and semen of a person who is sick with Ebola, or with objects like needles that have been contaminated with the virus, or infected animals. - Ebola is not spread through the air or by water or, in general, by food; however, in Africa, Ebola may be spread as a result of handling bushmeat (wild animals hunted for food) and contact with infected bats.

+- The incubation period, from exposure to when signs or symptoms appear, ranges from 2 to 21 days, with an average of 8 to 10 days. - Genetic analysis of the virus indicates it is closely related to variants of Ebola virus (species Zaire ebolavirus) identified earlier in the Democratic Republic of the Congo and Gabon.